serdarcanbigdereli/devops/README.md

 Deploy test kubernetes cluster and test code
 #     Deploy
 Deploy kubernetes cluster
+> If your `README` has a lot of info, section headers might be nice.

-#   2) Continuous integration and continuous delivery with Kubernetes (Suggested Approach: 2 and 4)
+##   2) Continuous integration and continuous delivery with Kubernetes (Suggested Approach: 2 and 4)
 # 1 Web-app code => app.py(port=11130,htmltext="Hello Hepsiburada from Ufkun")
 ```python
 #web-app python code